Lead Illness Investigations

 The CLPPP provides services to the community for the purpose of increasing awareness about lead hazards, ways to reduce lead exposure, and strategies to increase the number of children appropriately screened for lead poisoning.

-The CLPPP and EMD partner to eliminate childhood lead poisoning by identifying and reducing lead hazards where children live, play, learn and spend time and by providing equitable and child-centered care for families who are lead poisoned by providing integrated case management and environmental services.
+The CLPPP and EMD partner to eliminate childhood lead poisoning by identifying and reducing lead hazards where children live, play, learn and spend time and by providing equitable care for families who are lead poisoned by providing integrated case management and environmental services.

 What We Do